tomdorr/COM304_FOUNDATION_1/introductionToGitHub.md

 ```
 Your local main branch should now contain all the changes from the upstream repository.

-4. You should push these changes to your own repository on github.
+4. You should now push these changes to your own repository on github.

 ```
 git status